Cyb3r-Jak3/MetaStalk/CONTRIBUTING.md

 ## Testing

 Currently the tests at [tests](tests/) cover all the necessary items to make sure the it works.
 If you add a new feature then please write a test for it as well.
 Testing that involves [orca](https://github.com/plotly/orca) is done during the CI process using a custom [docker image](https://gitlab.com/Cyb3r-Jak3/orca-test-image) that I wrote.
-If you run locally without orca installed then you can expect the tests `test_orca_export` and `test_export_only` to fail.
+Tests that need orca are skipped locally if orca is not found.

 To run the tests: